Generic name: panobinostat [ PAN-oh-BIN-oh-stat ]

 Panobinostat may also be used for purposes not listed in this medication guide.

-Panobinostat can also cause serious or fatal heart problems.
-Get emergency medical help if you have chest pain, fast or slow heartbeats, dizziness or fainting, swelling in your legs, or shortness of breath.
+Panobinostat can cause serious or fatal heart problems.
+Get medical attention if you have chest pain, fast or slow heartbeats, dizziness or fainting, swelling in your legs, blue lips, or shortness of breath.

 any type of infection;

-Do not use panobinostat if you are pregnant.
-It could harm the unborn baby.
-You may need to have a negative pregnancy test before starting this treatment.
+If you are a woman, you may need to have a negative pregnancy test before starting this treatment.
 Use effective birth control to prevent pregnancy while you are using this medicine and for at least 3 months after your last dose.
-Call your doctor if you think you might be pregnant.

 Panobinostat is not approved for use by anyone younger than 18 years old.